LennartPurucker/CMA-ES-PostHocEnsemblingAutoML/README.md

 that avoids overfitting for CMA-ES and makes CMA-ES perform better than or similar to GES for ROC AUC.

 ## Results Teaser

+The goal of _post hoc ensembling_ for AutoML is to aggregate a pool of base models consisting of all models that are trained and validated during an AutoML system's model selection or a subset thereof.

 In our paper, we proposed to use `CMA-ES` for post hoc ensembling in AutoML.
 We compared `CMA-ES` to `GES`, `Stacking` with a linear model, and the single best model (no ensembling) `SingleBest`.